 Typical effects in keeping with the development of the lands for primarily retail, commercial, office and innovation space will be in line with the zoning as outlined in the Clare County Development Plan 2017-2023.
-The Draft Masterplan will provide for a green square, town hall, greenhouse to accommodate multiple office and civic uses, estuary hall which will incorporate cultural and music centers, it will demonstrate how Shannon Town Centre can create a compact retail circuit which aligns with the principles of sustainable development and compact growth.
+The Draft Masterplan provides a strategy to refresh the identity of Shannon Town and the aspirations of its population through the concepts of a green square, town hall, greenhouse to accommodate multiple office and civic uses, estuary hall which will incorporate cultural and music centers, it will demonstrate how Shannon Town Centre can create a compact retail circuit which aligns with the principles of sustainable development and compact growth.
 The lands are zoned for these proposed uses in the Clare County Development Plan 2017-2023 (as varied) and similar uses are located on lands within and surrounding the Town Centre.
-It is considered that these characteristics of the effects of the Draft Masterplan will be minimal and will largely be positive and would not be likely to result in significant environmental effects.
+It is considered that the characteristics of the effects of the Draft Masterplan will be minimal and will largely be positive and would not be likely to result in significant environmental effects.

-This draft Masterplan does not seek to diverge from the uses or zoning as identified in the Clare County Development Plan and only serves to outline a Strategic Framework for future development.
+This draft Masterplan does not seek to diverge from the uses or zoning as identified in the Clare County Development Plan and only serves to outline a Strategy for future development which includes the requalifying of existing green spaces, the enhancement and restoration of existing links to the Shannon Estuary and to reimagine the estuary as a natural extension of the town centre.
 In addition, its incorporation does not conflict with or lead to cumulative or in-combination effects with the current CDP.